au5ton/viento/README.md

 ##Dependencies
 Viento.js requires jQuery because of its selectors, element manipulation, and event handling functionality.
 You probably already use this library anyway.

-This library also requires that you have a `hidden` CSS class somewhere in your loaded CSS.
+This library also requires that you have a `hidden` CSS class somewhere in your loaded CSS, in order to `entrance` or `exit` animations properly.

 ```css
 .hidden {